 a useful mnemonic device for remembering the names of the planets

 The company's method of tracking expenses is just a device to make it seem more profitable.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'device'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'device.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Middle English devis, devise, from Anglo-French, division, plan, from deviser to divide, regulate, tell — more at devise